zalepa/advent-of-code-2021/README.md

 grid as a matrix.
 Put it aside for the day and realized only the data (and not absence of data) need be stored, which led to a hash-based implementation of the lines.
 Also, a quick search for finding all points on a line between two points led to the Bresenham library, which made the solution quite short.
+Also enjoyed that part 1's solution was only a guard clause away from part 2's solution.